BYU-ELC/Self-Teaching_Ukelele/README.md

-# Self-Teaching_Ukelele
+# Self-TeachingUkulele
-Contains code and project files for the self-teaching ukelele
+Contains code and project files for the self-teaching ukulele

+Instructs the user, note by note, to finger the notes for a given song.